Prince Harry walks in mother Diana's footsteps during Angola visit

 Breaking News Emails

-Wearing a blue safety vest, the Duke of Sussex, walked through Luengue-Luiana National Park, which is the first of 153 areas that will be demined by the charity Halo Trust.
+Standing on the sidewalk outside a row of coral-colored buildings, Harry described the experience of seeing the community transformed from a wild, dangerous minefield to a thriving place.

+"Being here on this transformed and bustling street, the site where my mother once walked through a live minefield, shows the tremendous impact that clearing land mines has on communities and most importantly their futures," he said.

-He was also set to visit the site where in 1997 his mother brought the world's attention to the issue of land mines, which kill and maim thousands of civilians annually.
-Shortly after her visit, an international treaty was signed calling on countries to rid the world of landmines.
+In 1997, Diana visited Angola to bring the world's attention to the issue of land mines, which kill and maim thousands of civilians annually.
+Shortly after her visit, an international treaty was signed calling on countries to rid the world of land mines.

 When Diana visited the city Huambo, she walked down a crater-dotted road lined with red warning signs emblazoned with a skull and crossbones.
 The once wild, uninhabited minefield on the outskirts of the city has transformed because of demining.